Existentially closed locally finite groups: Introduction

-3) If $M \in \bold K_{\lf}$ then we let $G_M=M$. \end{definition}
+3) If $M \in \mathbf K_{\lf}$ then we let $G_M=M$. \end{definition}

-\begin{remark} For $\bold K_{\text{lf}}$ conceivably there is a symmetric dense $\gS$, hence a very natural canonical exlf-closure, without it we can either use a somewhat less natural one (see end of \S1) or ``make it symmetric by brute force" (see \S3).
-But for the class $\bold K_{\text{\rm olf}}$ we can use only the first remedy, so every $M$ has a canonical existentially closed extension, but it is more difficult to make it unique up to isomorphism.
-We shall in \ref{z7} introduce another class, $\bold K_{\text{\rm clf}}$, locally finite groups with choice. \end{remark}
+\begin{remark} For $\mathbf K_{\lf}$ conceivably there is a symmetric dense $\gS$, hence a very natural canonical exlf-closure.
+Without it we can either use a somewhat less natural one (using linear orders, see end of \S1) or ``make it symmetric by brute force" (see \S3).
+But for the class $\mathbf K_{\olf}$ we can use only the linear orders, so every $M$ has a canonical existentially closed extension, but it is more difficult to make it unique up to isomorphism.
+We shall in \ref{n7} introduce another class, $\mathbf K_{\text{\rm clf}}$, locally finite groups with choice. \end{remark}

-\begin{convention} 1) Except in \S6, $\bold K$ is the class $\bold K_{\text{lf}}$ of locally finite groups or $\bold K_{\text{olf}}$ of ordered locally finite groups (we may use $\le_{\bold K}$ but here $\bold K$ is partially ordered by $\subseteq$, being a substructure) and see \ref{z5}(2).
+\begin{convention} 1) Except in \S6, $\mathbf K$ is the class $\mathbf K_{\text{lf}}$ of locally finite groups or $\mathbf K_{\text{olf}}$ of ordered locally finite groups (we may use $\le_{\mathbf K}$ but here $\mathbf K$ is partially ordered by $\subseteq$, being a substructure) and see \ref{z5}.

-2) Let xlf-group mean a member of $\bold K$.
-Let $\bold K_{\ec}$ be the class of existentially closed members of $\bold K$.
+2) Let xlf-group mean a member of $\mathbf K$.
+Let $\mathbf K_{\ec}$ be the class of existentially closed members of $\mathbf K$.